Cauldron (McDevitt novel): Plot summary

 Humanity now generally disregards spaceflight, and space exploration is in massive decline.
-Hutchins has retired from flying in space and now spends her days throwing fund-raisers in order to finance space exploration through private investors.
-The space program is on the edge of being terminated, when a physicist named Jon Silvestri announces that he has completed a much more efficient faster-than-light-speed engine, capable of reaching destinations in mere fractions of the time previously required, travelling much farther than Pluto in just under 8 seconds.
+Hutchins has retired from flying in space and now spends her days throwing fundraisers in order to finance space exploration through private investors.
+The space program is on the edge of being terminated, when a physicist named Jon Silvestri announces that he has completed a much more efficient faster-than-light-speed engine, capable of reaching destinations in mere fractions of the time previously required, travelling much further than Pluto in just under eight seconds.

 With this new drive, destinations such as the galactic core are mere months of travel away.
 Hutch and the characters in the novel use that engine to journey to the centre of the galaxy, while making stops at a few points of interest including Sigma 2711, a star system 14,000 light years away and the origin of mankind's only received signal from an alien race, a black hole with a mysterious artificial companion and the supposed home planet of a galaxy-wide surveillance system.
-But their true mission lies at the heart of the galaxy, the supposed origin of the mysterious Omega Clouds, mysterious clouds of energy that travel through space, attacking and destroying any structure with right angles, at regular 8000-year cycles.

-As they near their final objective it becomes clear that the true purpose of the clouds is beyond anything any of them could have possibly imagined.
+However, their true mission lies at the heart of the galaxy, the supposed origin of the Omega Clouds, mysterious clouds of energy that travel through space, attacking and destroying any structure with right angles, at regular 8,000-year cycles.
+As they near their final objective, it becomes clear that the true purpose of the clouds is beyond anything they could have possibly imagined.